DTT2411/snow-depot/README.md

 - **Amiresponsive** (https://ui.dev/amiresponsive) was used to generate the mock-up image for the readme.
 - **Balsamiq Wireframes** (https://balsamiq.com/) was used extensively during planning to guide the structure and layout of the website.
 - **WebAim Contrast checker** (https://webaim.org/resources/contrastchecker/) was used to check the viability of the colour scheme.
-- **Flaticon** was used to source the icon for the tab in browser.
-Attribution link: https://www.flaticon.com/free-icons/water-mill
 - **Font Awesome** for iconography, link to personal kit: https://kit.fontawesome.com/3af9805755.js

 ### Testing